Why do we celebrate Durga Puja?

 Months before the starting of Durga Puja, the community members organize a team for donations, engage priests and different artisans buy materials and help make a pandal.
 The Durga statues that are made are designed from clay and colours by different artisans.

-About Durga Puja: The growth of the competition in the theme based pandals escalates costs and scale of Durga Puja in the eastern part of India.
+The growth of the competition in the theme-based pandals escalates costs and scale of Durga Puja in the eastern part of India.
 The competition can be in many forms like the height of the statue.
 There is this news that in 2015, 88 foot high Durga statue attracted a lot of devotees with an estimated visitors of one million.

-About Durga Puja: The Puranic style of puja varies from the Vedic style and nature and so the Tantric one differs from the both too in nature and style.
+The Puranic style of puja varies from the Vedic style and nature and so the Tantric one differs from both in nature and style.
 And sometimes, it can even be the combination of all the three.
 Mostly, the Durga Puja that non-Bengalis do is in Vedic nature and style where the Vedic hymns and melodies are sung.

-This year, Durga Puja is starting on 26 September 2017 and will have its last day on 30 September 2017.
-Just like other previous years, this time again, it is going to be an enormous and enjoyable festival as it is the most famously celebrated festival in West Bengal.
+This year, Durga Puja is starting on 26 September 2020 and will have its last day on 30 September 2020.
+Just like in other previous years, this time again, it is going to be an enormous and enjoyable festival as it is the most famously celebrated festival in West Bengal.